Atlantis (franchise)

 Atlantis is a media franchise owned by The Walt Disney Company that began in 2001 with the release of the film Atlantis: The Lost Empire, directed by Gary Trousdale and Kirk Wise from a screenplay by Tab Murphy and produced by Don Hahn.
-The film was based on the legend of Atlantis, first described in the works Timaeus and Critias by the ancient Greek philosopher Plato.
+The film set in Atlantis, first described in the works Timaeus and Critias by the ancient Greek philosopher Plato.

 The franchise consists of two animated films, Atlantis: The Lost Empire (2001) and Atlantis: Milo's Return (2003), as well as several video games based on the first film.